-Freestanding baby gates are also ideal for when your baby is very young.
-These gates are great for creating a penned off area.
+Freestanding baby gates are also great for when your baby is very young.
+These gates are great for creating a separate area.
 However, just like in the cartoon Rugrats, these aren’t toddler-proof once your child can walk or figure out how to push them out of the way.

 Retractable baby gates

 If you only need a baby gate for temporary purposes, you’ll prefer something that can be easily moved without taking up a lot of space.
 Retractable baby gates are usually made from mesh.